tunefish/xposed-okhttp-logger/README.md

 # Building
-Built with gradle and most recent version of Android SDK build tooks v29.0.0 (as of 2019/10):
+Built with gradle and most recent version of Android SDK build tooks v29.0.0 (as of 2019/10).
+To build, run the following command in the root directory of this repository:

 `./gradlew build`

+The generated APK is in `RequestLogger/build/outputs/apk/<buildtype>/`.
+Once installed, it should show up as `RequestLogger` in the Xposed Installer.
 The module's only dependency is Xposed Bridge.
-Once installed, it should show up as `RequestLogger` in the Xposed Installer.

 Tested on an Android Oreo 8.0.0 virtual device (x86) with Xposed Framework v90-beta3.